Maverick0351a/Oscillink/README.md

 ## Release & PyPI publishing (maintainers)

-We publish to PyPI through GitHub Actions.
-The workflow is in `.github/workflows/publish.yml` and supports both TestPyPI and PyPI.
+We publish to PyPI via GitHub Actions using GitHub OIDC Trusted Publishing (no API tokens).
+The workflow is `.github/workflows/publish.yml` and supports TestPyPI and PyPI.

-Secrets to add in the GitHub repository (Settings → Secrets and variables → Actions → New repository secret):

-- `TEST_PYPI_API_TOKEN` — API token from https://test.pypi.org (scoped to the `oscillink` project)
-- `PYPI_API_TOKEN` — API token from https://pypi.org (scoped to the `oscillink` project)
+One‑time setup (already in progress):

+- In PyPI project settings → Publishing, add a GitHub Actions trusted publisher for `Maverick0351a/Oscillink` and `.github/workflows/publish.yml`.
+It will show as "pending" until the first publish runs.

 Triggers:

 - Push a tag like `vX.Y.Z` → builds the package and uploads to TestPyPI
-- Publish a GitHub Release → uploads the same built artifacts to PyPI
+- Publish a GitHub Release (for the same tag) → uploads the same built artifacts to PyPI

 Release steps: